grummble-ai/PathOfExile-SkillGemMargins/README.md

-This is a little program made for Path of Exile.
-If you don't know the game, you can leave now.
+Hello and welcome to [PoE Academy](https://www.youtube.com/c/PoEAcademy)'s Toolbox where I gather and create my own little programs for Path of Exile.
+If you don't know the game, better leave now.

 If you know it, chances are high that you also know poe.ninja.
-I've used its API to fetch skill gem data, which I then use to find the gems with the highest leveling margins.
-The results are displayed with streamlit which let's you interact with the data yourself.
+I'm using its data to create small but helpful tools for the community.
+Currently there are two programs: One to find the gems with the highest leveling margins and one to roll sextants.
+The results are displayed using streamlit which let's you interact with the data yourself.

-To view the results, follow this link: [bit.ly/3xb0slP](https://bit.ly/3xb0slP)
+To view the results, follow this link: [https://poeacademy.streamlit.app](https://poeacademy.streamlit.app)

-The data from poe.ninja is fetched on a daily basis.
+The data from poe.ninja and also TFT is fetched on a daily basis.